 The Economic Development Corporation of Kansas City, Missouri has information about state and local SBA loans and tax credit programs available to new and expanding businesses in Kansas City, MO (including Martin City).
-If you have questions about these programs, please contact Steve Rinne at the EDC to help you navigate what may be available to your business. email@example.com (816) 691-2129
+If you have questions about these programs, please contact Brandon Haggard at EDCKC to help you navigate what may be available to your business. [email protected] (816) 691-2133.

 SBA 504 Loans

 The EDC works with third-party lenders to provide SBA-approved 504 loans.
 As an SBA-approved Certified Development Company, all the EDC’s 504 loans are 100% guaranteed by the SBA and can be used for the acquisition of land or buildings, new construction, renovations, or to purchase machinery and equipment.

 A typical 504 loan has three sources of funding, with the 504 loan making up 40% of the total project cost while outside lenders provide 50% and the borrower provides 10% as an equity injection.
 Once you’ve spoken with the EDCL to discuss your project, we can help you find outside lenders who would be happy to work with you to secure outside funding.
 The 504 loan itself has a low fixed interest rate for 10 or 20 years.

 The 504 loans are designed for small businesses with a net worth of less than $15 million, and an average income for the last two years of less than $5 million, making them a perfect fit for startup businesses and small companies looking to expand their operations.

 To qualify for a 504 loan, applicants must be a for-profit company doing business (or propose to) in the United States.
 Click here to view additional eligibility requirements.
 Click here for more information about the SBA 504 Loan Program.